Strengthening The Core Muscles For Back Pain Relief

 Core Muscle Anatomy

 The first step to strengthening is understanding the moves and how to do them correctly with basic anatomy.
-Think of the core as a muscle box where the: The core moves in three ways:
+Think of the core as a muscle box where the:- The front is the abdominals

 Muscle Weakness